Shape-Space Graphs: Fast and Collision-Free Path Planning for Soft Robots: Shape-Space Graph Construction and Search

 where $\rho_\text{tube}>0$ is the radius of the tube-shaped soft robotic arm and $R_{k1}^{(i)},R_{k2}^{(i)},R_{k3}^{(i)}$ are the respective $(x,y,z)$-coordinates of the $i$-th centerline.
 This formulation ensures that the entire centerline, and not just the tip, is considered.
 For the more general case, when multiple obstacles are defined through their SDFs $\phi_j$ with $j=1,...,n_o$, we define the node clearance as

 that is, the total node clearance is the minimum of the node clearances of the individual obstacles.
 In practice, we precompute the node clearance $\{c^{(i)}\}$ offline using analytic obstacle SDFs, e.g., cylinders, boxes.
 We retain nodes with positive clearance $c>0$ and prune all nodes with $c\leq 0$.
 Finally, we perform edge sweeps by evaluating $\phi$ along linear interpolants between nodes, pruning edges that intersect obstacles.
+While we focus on simple analytical obstacles, the SDF-based pruning is not restricted to simple geometries, but works for any obstacle for which we can evaluate an SDF, including non-convex or mesh-based obstacles.